-Bureau of Economic Research (NBER) recession dates and major financial market events including stock market crashes, financial crises, and some major political events that affected financial markets.
-The lower panels of Figures 1 and 2 show policy interest rates -the federal funds rate since 1953 and the discount rate for the longer 20th century.
-As can be seen, the peaks in the credit cycle (proxied by the spreads) are often lined up with the upper turning points in the NBER refrence cycles.
-Also many of the events, especially the stock market crashes and the banking crises of the 1930s, occur close to the peaks.
-Moreover, the lower panel often shows the policy rate peaking very close to or before the peaks of the credit cycle.
-Its movements roughly reflect the tightening of policy before the bust and loosening in reaction to the oncoming recession afterwards.
-As can be seen in the recent crisis, by September 2008 the Baa ten year TCM spread reached levels comparable to that reached in the last recession 2001-2002 and above that of the credit crunch of 1990-91.
-The Baa Ten year Composite spread was just below the spreads in the early 1980s recession after the Volcker shock and President Carter's credit restraint program.
+As can be seen, the peaks in the credit cycle (proxied by the spreads) are often lined up with the upper turning points in the NBER reference cycles.
+Many of the events, especially the stock market crashes and the banking crises of the 1930s, occur close to the peaks.
+Moreover, panel B often shows the policy rate peaking very close to or before the peaks of the credit cycle.
+Its movements roughly reflect the tightening of policy before the bust and loosening in reaction to the oncoming recession afterward.
+In the recent crisis, by September 2008 the Baa ten-year TCM spread reached levels comparable to that reached in the last recession in 2001-02 and above that of the credit crunch of 1990-91.
+The Baa ten-year composite spread was just below the spreads in the early 1980s recession after the Volcker shock and President Carter's credit restraint program.
 All of these events were associated with significant recessions.